Applications are only accepted via the application platform. The platform can be accessed here.

 We strongly recommend that your reference letters be written by faculty members at your home university who are able to comment on your academic performance in detail.
 If you are no longer affiliated with a university and do not have continued contact with any faculty members, you may also ask someone in a senior position at your workplace to write a reference letter for you.

-Reference letters should be written in English or German.
+In what language should reference letters be written?Reference letters should be written in English or German.

-Please make sure to provide your referees' E-Mail addresses in our online application form.
+How should reference letters be delivered?Please make sure to provide valid e-mail addresses of your referees in our online application form.
 Your referees will then receive a personalized link from our office where they will be able to upload their letter of reference.
 The link will be sent to your referees automatically after you have submitted your application.

 Please note that sending reference letters by E-Mail directly to us is not possible.
 Our system will contact your referees instead, using the E-Mail addresses you have provided for them during your application.

-It is therefore the responsibility of the applicant to ensure that referees have enough time to submit the letters of reference before the end of the application deadline.
+It is therefore the responsibility of the applicant to ensure that referees have enough time to submit the letters of reference before the end of the deadline.
 Please plan your application process accordingly.

-A reference letter should contain a short description of your academic performance and discuss your qualifications and interest in the doctoral programme at the BTS – research interests, background, etc. A professor’s report on your master’s thesis cannot serve as a reference letter.
+What should reference letters include?A reference letter should contain a short description of your academic performance and discuss your qualifications and interest in the doctoral programme at the BTS – research interests, background, etc. A professor’s report on your master’s thesis cannot serve as a reference letter.

 Applicants should familiarize themselves with the research interests of the BGTS faculty and should indicate the supervisor(s) of their choice.
 Yet, we kindly ask you not to contact faculty members prior to your application or to send your research proposal to a faculty member for comments.
 The BGTS has very strict regulations, which do not allow for detailed comments on research proposals by faculty members.
 Faculty members will not review your proposal.
 Hence, please refrain from sending us or faculty members any documents for review!